 The Sweet Life: A Glimpse into Nature’s Spectacle

 “The sun darkens at daybreak and the moon gives no light.”
-This evocative line from the prophet Isaiah encapsulates a moment of divine wrath directed at Israel’s enemies.
-Though penned in the 8th century BCE, Isaiah’s words resonate today, as they evoke a thrilling natural phenomenon that awaits us: the total solar eclipse.
+That line from the prophet Isaiah — written to capture divine wrath against Israel’s enemies — was set down in the 8th century BCE.
+It still lands with force today, because what it describes is exactly what we are about to see: a total solar eclipse.

 When Worlds Go Dark